What is an Enterprise Asset?

-- Significant investments in EAM and ironically the lack of measurements on return on investment from EAM
+- Significant investments in Enterprise Asset Management Software and ironically the lack of measurements on return on investment from EAM solution

-- Time, effort and resource commitments required to roll out such a comprehensive system is mammoth
+- Time, effort and resource commitments required to roll out such a comprehensive EAM system are mammoth

 - Organizational culture and preparedness to deal with the across-the-board change Enterprise Asset Management Software brings

-- Enterprise track record in successful roll out of such mammoth systems.
+- Enterprise track record in the successful rollout of such mammoth systems.

-Industry observers discern a trend of EAM as a concept and EAM training as a system.
-While EAM as a System has been slow in getting adopted due to reasons mentioned above, EAM as an idea has been well understood and thus has been getting more assimilated by other enterprise systems serving similar needs, especially Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS).
+Industry observers discern a trend of EAM as a concept and EAM as a system.
+While EAM as a System has been slow in getting adopted due to the reasons mentioned above, EAM as an idea has been well understood and thus has been getting more assimilated by other enterprise systems serving similar needs, especially Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS Software).

 Why is MaintWiz the best solution for you?

-MaintWiz is a new age platform that helps you in digitizing your asset management and operations.
+MaintWiz is a new-age EAM platform that helps you in digitizing your asset management and operations.
 It provides a comprehensive view of the services, performance and maintenance aspects of the asset.
 MaintWiz is a Simple, Easy to use, Integrated, Cost effective and Scalable solution.

 Key benefits of the solution include:

-3. Digital native solution for IoT and M2M Communications: Architected for the new age.
-Can ingest data from an automated data source including Internet of Things and machine-to-machine communications.
+- Digital native solution for IoT and M2M Communications: Architected for the new age.
+Can ingest data from an automated data source including the Internet of Things and machine-to-machine communications.

-4. Industry Standards & Certifications: With its robust feature set, MaintWiz can support your business goals of regulatory compliance (FAA CFR Part 53, FDACFR Title 21), rolling out standards or achieving Total Productive Maintenance (TPM) and Reliability Centered Maintenance (RCM).
+- Industry Standards & Certifications: With its robust feature set, MaintWiz can support your business goals of regulatory compliance (FAA CFR Part 53, FDACFR Title 21), rolling out standards (ISO 55000, ISO 14224) or achieving Total Productive Maintenance (TPM) and Reliability Centered Maintenance (RCM).

-5. Action Oriented Insights: A single window view of the entire enterprise.
+- Action Oriented Asset Intelligence: A single window view of the entire enterprise.
 Converts information to intelligence and insights to drive business outcomes.
 Presents dashboard views to get an overview of project status, equipment OEE, schedule compliance and cost of maintenance.
 Granular entitlements can be given to site staff to allow graded access.

-6. Quick Roll Out: Easy do-it-yourself data can be upload to intuitive screens.
+- Quick Roll Out: Easy do-it-yourself data can be uploaded to intuitive screens.
 Concise cycle time to Go-Live and effective Usage.
-Mobile CMMS app with its One-Click Maintenance can increase adoption and productivity.
+MaintWiz Mobile CMMS app with its One-Click Maintenance can increase adoption and productivity.

-7. Low Total Cost of Ownership: SaaS offering with a flat monthly subscription fee.
+- Low Total Cost of Ownership: SaaS offering with a flat monthly subscription fee.
 There are no entry or exit barriers.
 It’s easy to implement, learn and use.

-MaintWiz is a cloud-based solution and, thus there are no upfront capital investments.
+MaintWiz is a cloud-based enterprise asset management solution, thus there are no upfront capital investments.
 It is offered on a Pay as you Grow model with a monthly subscription.
 Once you sign up, you can start experiencing the business value from the very first month.
 And has the in-built success guarantee – MaintWiz has to perform to earn its renewals.